-Fred Kohler, who was a member of the NWA, was feeling the heat with competition from independent promoter Leonard Schwartz.
-The NWA tended to call promoters infringing in their established territories: outlaws.
+Fred Kohler, who was a member of the NWA, was feeling the heat from competition and independent promoter Leonard Schwartz.
+The NWA tended to call promoters infringing in their established territories "outlaws."

 Recommended read: Human Oddities: The Most Bizarre Wrestling Attractions of All Time

 "Justice Department files suggest that 20 years before he waged war in ‘The Battle For Atlanta’ [vs. Ann Gunkel], Jim Barnett learned wrestling’s war tactics during Kohler’s nasty Chicago fight with outlaw promoter Leonard Schwartz.

 "When his application for the NWA was rejected, he established a secret partnership with Toots Mondt, Jim Londos, and Ray Fabiani, who persuaded NWA (Ohio) promoter Al Haft to supply talent to Schwartz."

 Fred Kohler had been using the popular Chief Don Eagle (Carl Donald Bell) for his shows through fellow NWA promoter and vice president Al Haft, but Haft was playing both sides by lending out wrestlers, including Eagle to Kohler’s rival Leonard Schwartz as well.

 The "personal management" contract Eagle had with Haft ultimately made it difficult to secure his services in the Kohler/Barnett territory, which was mainly Chicago.

 Kohler had his wrestling TV show that aired on the DuMont Television Network and was broadcast from the Madison, Marigold, and Rainbo arenas but was also seen outside of Chicago.